 So without actual knowledge of anything technology, what can I say that isn’t a general technology has really helped out humanity but has also really hindered it?
 Unfortunately, I’ve yet to figure it out, so why not just jump into some cute gay shenanigans?

 Like always, this OWLS post contains spoilers

-Tiger and Bunny is an anime that’s been on my radar for YEARS but that I never got down to watching.
+Tiger and Bunny is an anime that’s been on my radar for YEARS but that I never actually watched.
 Well, that’s a bit of a lie.
-One time I tried but for some reason, I wasn’t feeling it, but with this tour looming over my head, I decided to relax with a bit of bantering.
+One time I tried but for some reason, I wasn’t feeling it?
+But with this tour looming over my head, I decided now was my chance to relax with a bit of gay bantering.
 Imagine my surprise when I press play and I end up watching a tv series inside of a tv series…is this what they call inception?!

 His only hope in keeping afloat is partnering up with Barnaby Brooks Jr., a new and young hero who happens to have the same ability as him!
 Of course, that’s easier said than done with their very different personalities and philosophies on hero work